 The painful and hard-hitting truth is that wishing to lose 30 pounds in 30 days without exercise is a pipe dream.
 This is a marketing strategy used by some diet companies or weight loss pill companies to get you to buy their products.
 Unfortunately, this will only lead to you trying dangerous diets and taking some pills which could bring some dangerous side effects to effectively lose weight (and keep it off long term), physical activity is encouraged as it helps burn calories that turn into fat in the body when they are not used up as a source of energy.

 How To Lose 30 Pounds In 30 Days With Exercise?

 When looking to shed those extra pounds, exercise is always recommended because it helps increase metabolism, which helps your body burn more calories a day.
 Exercise also increases your muscle mass, and the more muscle you have, the more calories you burn throughout the day, whether you are working out or while at rest (3).

 However, about using exercise to lose 30 pounds in 30 days, this remains an impossible feat.
 As above-mentioned, to 30 pounds in a month, you would have to burn 3500 calories a day, which translates to eating more than 3500 cals a day.

 Most people do not consume this much food energy in a day and you can not burn what you don’t consume/have.

 The Bottom Line

 As we have seen above, you cannot lose 30 pounds in 30 days but you can lose 30 days over time with the proper diet and incorporating exercise into your plan.
-Fast weight loss, while it may be attractive, is very dangerous to your health and not recommended by health professionals.
+While it may be attractive, fast weight loss is very dangerous to your health and not recommended by health professionals.
 If you are interested in following the above tips or making changes to your diet, please consult a doctor before attempting any tips given.